-The only way a company can recognize and report earnings on a financial statement is when the time of contract signing before producing or shipping the product.
+The only way a company can recognize and report earnings on a financial statement is when most of the job is complete, the costs are known and its clients are ready to pay their bills.
+Unethical accounting introduces fraudulent timing differences, such as recognizing revenues at the time of contract signing before producing or shipping the product.
 As a result, earnings may never happen due to unreliable clients that do not pay or unexpected increases in production costs.
 There are two primary methods of revenue recognition: the sales method and percentage of completion.
 The first method defines revenue at the moment of sale -- the moment when goods or services are transferred to the buyer in exchange for cash.
 The second method defines revenue as a percentage of the work completed -- this method is common for large-scale manufacturers, such as aircraft makers or construction companies.